accessibility/Accessibility-Statement/README.md

 - If an audit was done on the site, it would be beneficial to say who did it and when
 - If it was tested with assistive technology, it would be useful to know what versions and when.

+## Ontario Government Accessibility Reports

+- Large organizations in Ontario will be required by the [Accessibility for Ontarians with Disabilities Act (AODA)](https://en.wikipedia.org/wiki/Accessibility_for_Ontarians_with_Disabilities_Act,_2005#Ontarians_with_Disabilities_Act) to create an Accessibility Report and [make it available to the public](http://www.slaw.ca/2019/09/12/time-to-review-your-accessibility-plans-and-prepare-to-file-a-report-in-2020/).
+An Accessibility statemnet is a logical place to have this.

 ## UK Gov Encourages government sites to publish an accessibility statement